GeppettoG/GeppettoG/README.md

 # 👋 Hi, I’m Gianni

 - 👀 I’m interested in web and mobile development.
-- 🌱 I’m currently learning Java Spring Boot to build modern websites.
+- 🌱 I’m currently learning React Native to build cross-platform apps.
 - 📫 How to reach me: giannigiudice.fr@gmail.com

 ## Please take a look at my projects